If You Were Hurt in a New Year’s Eve Car Accident, You Should Call an Attorney Immediately

 - Advising you against retaining a lawyer

 Car accident victims should always retain legal counsel, no matter what the circumstances.
-At Polito & Associates, we work closely with accident victims and provide aggressive representation that gets our clients the compensation they deserve under Connecticut law.
+At Polito & Harrington, we work closely with accident victims and provide aggressive representation that gets our clients the compensation they deserve under Connecticut law.
 We are never afraid to take a case to trial and are qualified to stand up to the largest insurance companies in the country.
 To schedule a free case evaluation with one of our injury lawyers in New London, Connecticut, call our office today at (860) 447-3300 or contact us online.